yezyilomo/django-restql/docs/mutating_data.md

 }
 ```

-In this case, the property’s location is updated to null, and the previously assigned Location instance (with id: 5) is deleted from the database.
+In this case, the property’s location is updated to `null`, and the previously assigned Location instance (with id: 5) is deleted from the database.

 !!! note
     `delete_on_null=True` can only be used when both `accept_pk=False` and `accept_pk_only=False`.
 This is because `accept_pk=True` or `accept_pk_only=True` typically implies that the nested object is not tightly coupled to the parent and may be referenced elsewhere.
 Automatically deleting it in such cases could lead to unintended side effects or broken references.

 ## Using DynamicFieldsMixin and NestedField together
-You can use `DynamicFieldsMixin` and `NestedModelSerializer` together if you want your serializer to be writable(on nested fields) and support querying data, this is very common.
+You can combine `DynamicFieldsMixin` with `NestedModelSerializer` to create serializers that are both writable on nested fields and support dynamic field querying, this is a very common pattern.
 Below is an example which shows how you can use `DynamicFieldsMixin` and `NestedField` together.

 ```py
 from rest_framework import serializers